Chart Color Schemes

 Residential development activity is lower than average in Manly Vale - Allambie Heights according to AreaSearch's national comparison of local real estate markets

 Manly Vale - Allambie Heights has averaged approximately 46 new dwelling approvals annually over the past five financial years, totalling 233 homes.
-As of FY-26 so far, 13 approvals have been recorded.
-The average number of new residents arriving per new home over these years is around 0.2.
-This indicates that new construction is meeting or exceeding demand, providing more options for buyers and potentially accelerating population growth.
+As of FY-26, 15 approvals have been recorded.
+The average number of new residents per year arriving per new home in this area over the past five financial years is around 0.2.
+This indicates that new construction is keeping pace with or even exceeding demand, providing buyers with more options and facilitating population growth.

-The average expected construction cost value of new properties is $794,000, suggesting developers are targeting the premium market segment with higher-end properties.
+The average value of new properties constructed is approximately $506,000, suggesting developers are targeting the premium market segment with higher-end properties.
 In FY-26, there have been $16.9 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Sydney, Manly Vale - Allambie Heights has 11.0% less new development per person and ranks among the 35th percentile nationally, resulting in relatively limited buyer choice and supporting interest in existing dwellings.
-This lower level of development reflects market maturity and potential constraints.
+Compared to Greater Sydney, Manly Vale - Allambie Heights has 11.0% less new development per person and ranks among the 34th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This lower level of development reflects market maturity and possible development constraints.

 Frequently Asked Questions - Development